Homepage > Journal > Quantitative research in UX

 • Time required to conduct it

-• Moment — the performance of Quantitative Research is recommended at later stages of the design process because, with their help, the performance of a website or mobile application is tested.
+• Moment — the performance of quantitative research is recommended at later stages of the design process because, with its help, the performance of a website or mobile application is tested

-The reasoning behind doing Quantitative Research at later stages of the design is also its cost.
+The reason behind doing quantitative research at later stages of the design is also its cost.

 Did You Know...

-Usually, for performing Quantitative Research, you need at least several dozen respondents, while for conducting Qualitative Research, you only need a few (at least 5).
+Usually, to ensure statistical significance in quantitative research, you need at least several dozen respondents, while for qualitative research, you only need a few (at least 5).

 • Gain insight into the strong and weak sides of the design